robinweser/fela/docs/advanced/ServerRendering.md

 import { renderToString } from 'react-dom/server'

 import { createRenderer } from 'fela'
-import { renderToMarkup } from 'fela-dom/server'
+import { renderToMarkup } from 'fela-dom'

 import express from 'express'